parthjdabhi/PhotoDoodle/app/NOTES.md

 	- render whole scenegraph but clipping to the above bounds
 - on touch up, add final location to stroke (per touch move), perform render of the whole stroke, add it to rendered strokes array, null out the current stroke.
 	- no need to perform another render, since rendering is up

+# Nota Bene
+Android hardware accelerated drawing does not pass the clip rect to the Canvas in onDraw when invalidate(Rect) is called.
+Can't use for pruning.

 # Currently